-Britain declared war on Germany on 3 September 1939 and consequentially all Empire countries including India were automatically drawn into war with Germany and other Axis powers.
+Britain declared of war on Germany on 3 September 1939 and consequentially all Empire countries including India were automatically drawn into war with Germany and other Axis powers.
 This meant that all German nationals as were nationals of German allies and enemy occupied countries were considered enemy nationals.
 They were all moved to specially set-up internment camps in India and restrictions were imposed on their activities and movement.
-All businesses owned by enemy nationals were seized by the Government and considered Enemy Property and ownership Vested with the Custodian of Enemy Property.
+All businesses owned by enemy nationals were seized by the Government and considered Enemy Property and be Vested with the Custodian of Enemy Property.

-Fig 3 - Cover cancelled on 5 July 1940 censored at Bombay and with the violet handstamp VESTED IN THE CUSTODIAN OF ENEMY PROPERTY.
+Fig 3: Cover cancelled on 5 July 1940 from Chemdyes Limited, Bombay, to Passaic, New Jersey, USA censored at Bombay and with the violet cachet VESTED IN THE CUSTODIAN OF ENEMY PROPERTY.